UBC-DSCI/introduction-to-datascience-python/source/intro.md

 Aside from that, there are really no strict rules; data sets can come in many different forms!
 Perhaps the most common form of data set that you will find in the wild, however, is *tabular data*\index{tabular data}.
-Think spreadsheets in Microsoft Excel: tabular data are rectangular-shaped and spreadsheet-like, as shown in Figure
+Think spreadsheets in Microsoft Excel: tabular data are rectangular-shaped and spreadsheet-like, as shown in {numref}`img-spreadsheet-vs-dataframe`.
-\@ref(fig:img-spreadsheet-vs-dataframe).
 In this book, we will focus primarily on tabular data.

 Since we are using Python for data analysis in this book, the first step for us is to load the data into Python.
 When we load tabular data into